grzpiotrowski/building-env-monitor/docs/index.md

 Copy the Hostname and Port of your MQTT Broker into the fields.
 If it is a public broker, leave the **Enable SSL** off.

-In this project, HiveMQ cloud cluster is used which allows secure connections only.
+In this project, we are using HiveMQ cloud cluster, which allows secure connections only.
 In such case, **Enable SSL** must be toggled on as the connection is authenticated using username and password credentials.

 Set the **Security Details** to **Basic** and enter your HiveMQ Broker access credentials.